iree-org/iree/docs/website/docs/reference/bindings/python.md

 Collectively, these packages allow for importing from frontends, compiling towards various targets, and executing compiled code on IREE's backends.

+???+ Note "Note - `iree-compiler` and `iree-runtime` are deprecated"
+    The Python packages `iree-compiler` and `iree-runtime` have been renamed to `iree-base-compiler` and `iree-base-runtime`
+    respectively, thus effectively deprecating the old packages.
+    This name change only affects the names of the packages but not the modules.

 ## :octicons-download-16: Prerequisites

 To use IREE's Python bindings, you will first need to install